muratk5n/thirdwave/en/2015/04/predicting-presidential-elections.md

 ## 2020

-The massive fall in GDP QoQ decline due to covid made that part of the pred paramete meaningless.
+The massive fall in GDP QoQ decline due to covid made that part of the pred parameter meaningless.
 But we can assign a zero to that parameter, effectively taking it out of the equation, then using the remaining incumbency, net popularity params, still can predict an advantage for Biden, as Trump's net popularity was at -15%.
 Trump lost the election.

 ```python
 conf = results.conf_int()